brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

 }
 ```

-The above function, `longest5`, explicitly ties together the lifetime of the input parameter `x` and the lifetime of the returned borrow.
-Lifetime annotations do nothing other than tell the compiler how to validate references are still valid.

-What does `longest5` tell us in practice?
-The following example sheds light on how lifetime annotations connect underlying values. (here, I borrow Klabnik and Nichols' helpful lifetime comment/illustrations).
+`longest5` uses a lifetime annotation, `'a`, to communicate to Rust's borrow checker that parameter `x` and the returned borrow have the same lifetime.
+The following example illustrates how the lifetime annotation helps Rust's borrow checker. (here, I borrow Klabnik and Nichols' helpful lifetime comment/illustrations).

 ```rust
 fn main() {